The eco-LOGICAL Solution for Individuals and Businesses

-Five Valleys Ecology Ltd is an ecological consultancy based in Stroud, Gloucestershire.
-We specialise in providing clear, pragmatic ecological advice grounded in current best practice to inform land use planning and nature conservation decision making.
+Five Valleys Ecology provide clear, pragmatic ecological advice grounded in current best practice to inform land use planning and nature conservation decision making.
 We understand the importance of development to communities and work as part of your team to inform the best possible solutions.

-We pride ourselves on providing you with the best value for money possible through our high standard of workmanship and high quality customer service carried out at competitive rates.
-We always put in the extra effort required to ensure that you receive the very best advice within agreed timescales necessary for the success of your project, and keep you fully informed every step of the way.
+We pride ourselves on personal service and delivery of the best value possible for our clients through our objective approach and high standard of work carried out at very competitive rates.
+We always ensure that you receive the very best advice within agreed timescales necessary for the success of your project, and keep you fully informed every step of the way.

 Our team are highly skilled in client and stakeholder liaison, have a thorough knowledge of protected species legislation and relevant planning policy, together with very high standards of report writing.
 We are members of the Chartered Institute of Ecology and Environmental Management (CIEEM), and fully comply with the Institute's Code of Professional Conduct and Continuing Professional Development (CPD).
-Five Valleys Ecology hold insurance policies with Professional Indemnity cover to £1,000,000, Public Liability cover to £2,000,000, and yellow Construction Skills Certification Scheme (CSCS) cards.
+We also hold yellow Construction Skills Certification Scheme (CSCS) cards.

 The main office base in Stroud, Gloucestershire is strategically well placed to service projects across a wide part of the UK, particularly locations in the South West, Wales, the Midlands and southern England.
 Northern England and the South East can also be accessed easily.

-We are fully commited to ethical business practices and managing the impact of our business on the environment.
-We are accredited with the Ethical Company Organisation and are Green Achiever Scheme Registered in recognition of these commitments.
-Further details can be obtained by downloading a copy of our Ethical and Environmental Policy (pdf, 31 K), and Ethical Accreditation Award Certificate (pdf, 430 K).
+We are fully committed to ethical business practices and managing the impact of our business on the environment.
+Further details can be obtained by downloading a copy of our Ethical and Environmental Policy (pdf, 48 K).

-Ecology Survey CalendarDownload a copy of our latest Ecology Survey Calendar (pdf, 210 K) to help avoid costly delays to your projects due to missing ecology survey windows.
+Survey Season CalendarDownload a copy of our latest Ecology Survey Calendar (pdf, 210 K) to help avoid costly delays to your projects due to missing ecology survey windows.

 Start of the Great Crested Newt Survey SeasonSurveys for great crested newts (GCNs) can be undertaken from mid-March to mid-June depending on weather conditions.
 Local Planning Authorities (LPAs) require survey information before planning applications are determined in accordance with Paragraphs 98 and 99 of 'ODPM Circular 06/2005 Biodiversity and Geological Conservation'.
 We recommend that clients consider the requirement for newt surveys now and plan ahead.
 Do not miss the narrow GCN survey window.
 Contact us now to book in surveys and for further advice.